-Mark Twain said about Champage that “too much of anything is bad, but too much Champagne is just right.”
+Mark Twain said about Champagne that “too much of anything is bad, but too much Champagne is just right.”
 The Wine Junkies, being Champagne lovers, can perfectly adhere to that.
 We therefore graciously accepted the invitation from Piper-Heidsieck for a tasting of their range of bubbles.

 Champagne runs in the blood of the Heidsieck family.
 In 1785 Florens-Louis Heidsieck founded Heidsieck & Co Monopole.
 His offspring successfully established the houses Piper-Heidsieck as well as Charles Heidsieck, but today Piper-Heidsieck is without doubt the most established and recognised brand, partly because of it being the red carpet’s favourite Champagne.

-Our charming host, the French Valentine Labarthe-Bourrié, arranged for a wonderful afternoon tasting featuring a great selection of the Champagne with its characteristic logo design.
+Our charming host, the French mademoiselle Valentine Labarthe-Bourrié, arranged for a wonderful afternoon tasting featuring a great selection of the Champagne with its characteristic logo design.

 Piper-Heidsieck Cuvee Brut NV